superterrific/dana-byerly/src/articles/easy-manual-css-splitting.md

   {% endfigcaption %}
 {% endfigure %}

-Perhaps more important than my modest improvements is that I learned something about performance that will help me moving forward.
+Perhaps more important than my modest improvements is that I learned something about performance that will be helpful moving forward.
 As a bonus I also discovered yet another thing that Eleventy makes easy, so if you want to do some CSS code-splitting without using Webpack or the like, Eleventy gives you a couple of options.